-Stochastic approximation is a powerful tool for handling optimization problems involving dense data, which is known for its low per-iteration memory and computational complexities \cite{bottou2018optimization}.
+Stochastic gradient (SG) method is a powerful tool for handling optimization problems involving a large amount of data, which is known for its low per-iteration memory and computational complexities \cite{bottou2018optimization}.
 A number of stochastic optimization based CPD algorithms have been proposed in the literature \cite{vervliet2016randomized,beutel2014flexifact,battaglino2018practical}.
 Specifically, The works in \cite{vervliet2016randomized,beutel2014flexifact} work in an iterative manner.
 In each iteration, the algorithm samples a random subset of the tensor entries and update the corresponding parts of the latent factors using the sampled data.
-The algorithms have proven quite effective in practice, and features distributed implementation \cite{beutel2014flexifact}.
-The challenge here is that every tensor entry only contains information of a certain \textit{row} of the latent factors, and updating the entire latent factors may need a lot of iterations.
+The algorithms have proven quite effective in practice, and feature distributed implementation \cite{beutel2014flexifact}.
+The challenge here is that every tensor entry only contains information of a certain \textit{row} of the latent factors, and updating the entire latent factors may require a high complexity.
 This may lead to slow improvement of the latent factor estimation accuracy.
-More importantly, this update strategy loses the opportunity to incorporate constraints/regularizations on the whole latent factors, since the sampled entries only contain partial information of them.
+More importantly, this update strategy loses the opportunity to incorporate constraints/regularization terms on the whole latent factors, since the sampled entries only contain partial information of them.
 This is undesired in practice, since prior information on the latent factors are critical for enhancing performance, especially in noisy cases.